miyuki-starmiya/javascript/react/README.md

 ## React Component

 it is parts and available in ReactDOM.render(). it is separated FUNCTION components and CLASS components.
-Attention:

-※its initials must be capitalized
+Attention: its initials must be capitalized

 - have to divide components
 - Component(props) is pure. in other words, props can't be changed